 Never work around or operate a vehicle in an environment that does not ventilate exhaust gases from the area.
 Carbon monoxide is a dangerous gas that can cause unconsciousness and is potentially lethal.

 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 TABLE OF CONTENTS FOR SECTION 'A'